Array§

 ): number

-Returns the index of the first element of data
+Returns the index of the first element of data that passes condition,

-if no eleement passes.
+or returns NaN if no eleement passes.

 Source§findIndex<I extends any[]>(